Convergence of Natural Policy Gradient for a Family of Infinite-State Queueing MDPs: Infinite State, Discounted Reward

 \section{Infinite State, Discounted Reward}

 In this section, we discuss the discounted setting: Rather than seeking to maximize the average reward, we seek to maximize the $\gamma$-discounted reward, for some $\gamma < 1$, in expectation over some starting distribution $\eta$.
-In this setting, one can generalize existing finite-state results to the infinite-state setting.
-In particular, we can state the following theorem: \begin{theorem} In the infinite-state discounted-reward setting, if the discounted relative-value function $V^\pi_\eta$ is uniformly bounded over all policies $\pi$ for a given initial distribution $\eta$, then the NPG algorithm converges to the globally optimum discounted reward with $O(1/T)$ convergence rate. \end{theorem} \begin{proof} The proof of \cite[Theorem 16]{agarwal_theory_2021} goes through nearly unchanged.
-The assumption of a finite state space is only to justify a bounded reward assumption, which in turn is only used in \cite[Lemma 17]{agarwal_theory_2021}, to prove that $V_\eta^\pi$, the expected discounted reward starting in initial-state-distribution $\eta$, is bounded.
-In the infinite-state setting, if $V^\pi_\eta$ is bounded, the proof still holds. \end{proof}

-This standard proof only uses its finite-state assumption to justify its bounded reward assumption.
-In particular, even when the state space is infinite, if the reward is bounded, the proof goes through unchanged.
-This is due in part to the fact that in the discounted-reward setting, a policy need not be stable to achieve finite reward.

-In particular, if the reward is unbounded, but only grows polynomially from state to state, such as in the queueing setting, one can still prove that $V_\eta^\pi$ is bounded, and still prove a convergence-rate bound.
-More generally, it is sufficient for the worst-case discounted sum of rewards to be finite.
-The dependence on the discount rate $\gamma$ degrades in the $\gamma \to 1$ limit, depending on the growth rate of the reward, but the dependence on the number of iterations $T$ is unchanged.

-Thus, in the discounted-reward setting, the standard proof of NPG's convergence does generalize from the finite-state setting to the infinite-state setting, in contrast to the average-reward setting studied in this paper.
+In this section, we demonstrate that existing finite-state results generalize to the infinite-state setting.
+In doing so, we remove \cref{ass:reward,ass:connected}: They are not needed in the discounted setting, and we will specify the assumptions that are needed.
+Moreover, we remove any assumptions on the initial policy $\pi_0$: Any initialization suffices.
+We still work in the infinite-state-space, finite-action-space MDP setting specified in \cref{sec:mdp-model}.